Tybjerggaard: Changing owners

 Over the next centuries, its ownership was generally shared between multiple owners.
 This came to an end when Jacob Andersen Bjørn in the 1490s married Margrete Poulsdatter.
 Bjørn was also the owner of Voergaard and Støvringgaard but died shortly after the wedding.

 After his death Margrethe managed the estates for many years, but she lived mostly at Støvringgård.
 Their son Anders died unmarried in 1536.
 The daughter Dorte Bjørn was married twice—first time to Christopher Hak of Egholm and second time to Oluf Glob of Vellumgård—but there were no children in either marriage After her death in circa 1562 the estate went to her cousin Anne Bjørnsdatter's children.
 The cousin was married to Niels Kaas.
 Tybjerggaard went to their son Bjørn Kaas while his brothers, Niels and Erik Kaas, inherited Støvringgård.
 Bjørn Kaas was also the owner of Staarupgård and lensmann of Vordingborg Castle.
 His son, Gabriel Kaas, ceded Tybjerggaard to Frederik Quitzow in exchange for other property in 1596.
 Quitzow had no children either and Tybjerggaard was therefore passed on to his wife's niece, Pernille Banner, who was married to Esge Krafse.
 Pernille Banner's eldest son, Erik Banner, had bought out his four brothers after their mother's death.

 In 1672, Tybjerggaard was acquired by Ulrik Frederik Gyldenløve.
 A few years later he sold it to Peter Brandt who in turn sold it to the Crown.

 Christian V granted Tybjerggaard to Adam Levin Knuth.
 In 1689, he sold it back to the crown.
-It was then ceded to Margrete Wilders as payment of an old debt to her late husband, the merchant rederik Werdelmann (died 1687).
+It was then ceded to Margrete Wilders as payment of an old debt to her late husband, the merchant Frederik Werdelmann (died 1687).
 She died on the estate in 1709.
 She left it to her niece, Margrete von Heinen, whose husband, Willum Braem. an infantry lieutenant, died in Austria in October that same year.
 She later married Georg Lepel.
 After her death in 1717, he converted the main building into a hospital for blind and invalids of the parish.

 In 1824, Lepel sold Tybjerggaard to Frederik von Maase.
 His widow, Conradine Sophie Rostgaard, sold the estate to Peder West in 1735.